ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of showers and thunderstorms between 7pm and 1am, then showers and thunderstorms likely.
 Mostly cloudy, with a low
          around 63.
-South wind 20 to 25 mph, with gusts as high as 37 mph.<br></div>
+South wind 20 to 25 mph, with gusts as high as 37 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">